Tony Aitken

-Tony Aitken (born 20 June 1946) is an English actor, known for playing a variety of parts in popular television programmes.
+Tony Aitken (born 20 June 1946) is an English actor, known for his appearances in various television programmes.

 He attended Belmont Abbey School, Hereford, 1959–64.
 He was active in the amateur dramatic society, appearing in many revues, plays and Gilbert and Sullivan productions.
 He acted with Neville Buswell another student at the school.
 Trained as a Drama and Art Teacher at St. Mary's University College, London 1964–67.